-Our laboratory manages the only certified pollen count station in the Northern Rocky Mountains.
+The Ward lab manages the only certified pollen count station in the Northern Rocky Mountains.
 Using a Burkard 7 day pollen and spore sampler, sampling is conducted every day from March through October.
 The counts are reported to the National Allergy Bureau three times per week, and displayed on their website.
 Results are also provided to local allergists, KPAX (Missoula CBS affiliate), ABC and Fox affiliates, the National Allergy Bureau, Pollen.com, and the Weather Channel for weekly pollen reports.
 Emily Weiler is the current certified pollen counter for the Missoula station.

 Noonan, C.W., Navidi, W., Sheppard, L., Palmer, C.P., Bergauff, M., Hooper, K., and Ward, T.J., 2012.
 Residential indoor PM2.5 in wood stove homes: follow-up of the Libby changeout program.
 Indoor Air, DOI: 10.1111/j.1600-0668.2012.00790.x NIHMSID: 380310.

 Ward, T.J., Spear, T., Hart, J., Noonan, C., Holian, A., Getman, M., and Webber, J.S., 2006.
 Amphibole fibers in tree bark, Science of the Total Environment, 367:1, 460-465.

 Hart, J.F., Ward, T.J., Spear, T.M., Crispen, K., and Zolnikov, T.R., 2007.
 Evaluation of asbestos exposures during firewood harvesting simulations in Libby, Montana, Annals of Occupational Hygiene, 51, 8: 1-7.